ShuhaibAp/Todo_app-react-/README.md

 ### Frontend Setup (React)

-1. Navigate to the React frontend directory:cd client/cd todo
+1. Navigate to the React frontend directory:cd client/todo
-2. Install the required npm packages:npm install
+2. Install the required npm packages:npm install react-router-dom react-toastify date-fns react-calendar bootstrap
 3. Start the React development server:npm run dev

 ## Running the Application

 Once both servers are running:
-- Open your browser and visit the React frontend at `http://localhost:3000`.
+- Open your browser and visit the React frontend at `http://127.0.0.1:5173`.
 - The backend Django server is available at `http://127.0.0.1:8000`.

 ## Testing API Endpoints